 Non-controlling Interest (Minority Interest) calculation

 To calculate the NCI of the income statement, take the subsidiaries net income and multiply by the NCI percentage.
-For example, if the organization owns 70% of the subsidiary and a minority partner owns 30% and subsidiaries net income say $1M.
-The non-controlling interest would be calculated as $1M x 30% = $300k.
+For example, consider the organization owns 70% of the subsidiary.
+Then, imagine a minority partner owns 30% and subsidiaries net income say $1M.
+The NCI would be calculated as $1M x 30% = $300k.
 This $300k would be placed on a non-operating line item on the Income Statement.
 Minority Interest $300k this would reduce the organizations Net Income by the amount of Net Income that is not owned by the organization.

 To calculate the non-controlling interest of the balance sheet, take the subsidiaries book value and multiply by the non-controlling interest percentage.
 For example, if the organization owns 70% of the subsidiary and a minority partner owns 30% and subsidiaries book value is $8M.
 The non-controlling interest would be calculated as $8M x 30% = $2.4M.
 This $2.4 would be placed on in either a non-current liability (US GAAP) or within equity in it’s own distinct section separate from the rest of the parent’s equity (US GAAP, IFRS).